Felix von Luckner: Jack-of-all-trades

 The memoir continues...
 Arriving at Fremantle, Western Australia, Luckner jumped ship and for seven years worked in a bewildering array of occupations: he was a seller of the Salvation Army's The War Cry; an assistant lighthouse keeper at the Cape Leeuwin Lighthouse in Augusta, Western Australia, a job he abandoned when he was discovered with the lighthouse keeper's daughter by her father; a kangaroo hunter; a circus worker; a professional boxer (due to his exceptional strength); a fisherman; a seaman; a guard in the Mexican Army for President Díaz, a railway construction worker, a barman, and a tavern keeper.
 He was incarcerated for a short time in a Chilean prison accused of stealing pigs, he twice suffered broken legs, and he was thrown out of a hospital in Jamaica for lack of money.

 Was Luckner a lighthouse keeper?

 A careful reading of the Lowell Thomas text shows that Luckner did not claim to be an assistant lightkeeper (an official job title) at Cape Leeuwin, but rather "an assistant to the lightkeeper".

-The German version claims that Cape Leeuwin has 100-metre cliffs and the lighthouse is 100 metres high.
+The German version claims that Cape Leeuwin has 100-metre cliffs and the Cape Leeuwin lighthouse is 100 metres high.
 Neither is true.
 However, certain other aspects of Luckner's description of Cape Leeuwin do stand up to scrutiny, which suggests that he may have been there at some stage.

 Luckner claims to have sailed on the German flagged ship Caesarea.
 The Caesarea called at Flinders Bay in July 1901 to load timber for Liverpool, England.
 At that time Flinders Bay was a timber port approximately seven kilometres from Cape Leeuwin.
 This is probably when Luckner visited the Cape Leeuwin lighthouse, and was inspired to imagine himself as an employee at the lighthouse.

+In 1938, when he visited Australia, Luckner met and was photographed with Mr E. Pickett, who it was stated had employed Luckner as an assistant lighthouse keeper, at Cape Leewin, 34 years earlier.